-Use a proxy tool to record all links visited during a manual traversal of the web application.
+Use a proxy tool to record all links visited during a manual traversal of a web application.
 Make special note of any links that include parameters in the URL.
 Manual traversal of this type is frequently necessary to identify forms that are GET method forms rather than POST forms.

-Use a browser to manually explore the website and analyze how it is constructed.
-Many browser's plug-in are available to facilitate the analysis or automate the URL discovery.
+Use a browser to manually explore a website and analyze how it is constructed.
+Many browser plug-ins are available to facilitate the analysis or automate the URL discovery.

 Use a list of probe strings as path traversal payload.
 Different strings may be used for different platforms.
 Strings contain relative path sequences such as "../".

 Use a proxy tool to record results of manual input of relative path traversal probes in known URLs.

-Access, modify, or execute arbitrary files.: An attacker injects path traversal syntax into identified vulnerable inputs to cause inappropriate reading, writing or execution of files.
-An attacker could be able to read directories or files which they are normally not allowed to read.
-The attacker could also access data outside the web document root, or include scripts, source code and other kinds of files from external websites.
-Once the attacker accesses arbitrary files, they could also modify files.
-In particular situations, the attacker could also execute arbitrary code or system commands.
+Access, modify, or execute arbitrary files.: An adversary injects path traversal syntax into identified vulnerable inputs to cause inappropriate reading, writing or execution of files.
+An adversary could be able to read directories or files which they are normally not allowed to read.
+The adversary could also access data outside the web document root, or include scripts, source code and other kinds of files from external websites.
+Once the adversary accesses arbitrary files, they could also modify files.
+In particular situations, the adversary could also execute arbitrary code or system commands.